 Bally’s offers their exquisite brunch at BLT Steak, which is located in the hotel.
 It is only offered on Sunday from 9:30 am to 2:30 pm.
 At $90 per person, it is not cheap, but it is definitely worth the price for what you get.
 It is highly suggested that you make reservations in advance.

 This buffet offers everything from the typical waffles and omelets to more exotic fare such as ostrich tenderloin and Maine lobster.
 This buffet-style brunch is so full of bounty and variety that is impossible to go hungry (or thirsty for that matter.)
-Unlimited Perrier Jouët champagne is served at brunch, with orange juice if you prefer to have a Mimosa or you can choose Virgin or Dirty Bloody Marys.
+Unlimited Perrier Jouët champagne is served at brunch, with orange juice if you prefer to have a Mimosa, or you can choose a Virgin or Dirty Bloody Mary.
 The minute you are seated you are served warm Gruyére popovers.
-The appetizers are heavenly, but save room for the other amazing items that are waiting for you at the steam tables.
+The appetizers are heavenly, but save room for the other amazing items that are waiting for you.

 This place is truly a food-lover’s paradise.
 The waiters are even dressed in tuxedos with white gloves.
 It’s a fancy event with linen and fine silverware.
 The environment is calm and relaxing, which also sets it apart from other buffets in Vegas.
 While the variety of food isn’t as massive as at regular buffets, the quality is much higher in terms of both content and execution which more than makes up for things.